KristjanESPERANTO/MagicMirror-3rd-Party-Modules/README.md

 This script reads the module list (created by the script before) and clones all modules.

-Please note that this script takes a long time to download all modules and also takes up a lot of space on your hard drive (> 2GB).
+Please note that this script takes a long time to download all modules and also takes up a lot of space on your hard drive (> 2 GB).

 ### expand_module_list_with_repo_data.js